jeluyapp/jeluyscript/README.md

 # A scripting language for Jeluy.

-Jeluyscript is basically a copy of λprolog with a few tweaks.
+Jeluyscript is basically a copy of λprolog but strictly monotonic.